FScirE/RobinDestiny/README.md

 ### A discord.py bot connected to the Bungie.Net API

 ## Features:
-- Getting specific player information about their characters and platform
+- Getting specific player information about their characters and platforms
-- Getting weekly grandmaster nightfall information
+- Getting weekly grandmaster nightfall information as well as weekly nightfall weapon
 - Getting all weekly bright dust items from eververse

 ## .env file keys required